-As discussed in the Prospectus, the Fund has a primary objective of providing a high level of current income.
-Capital appreciation is a secondary objective of the Fund.
-The Fund will also seek to generate positive social and environmental impact by targeting investment opportunities that are both aligned with the United Nations Sustainable Development Goals ("UN SDGs") and consistent with the Fund's impact investing framework.
-The Fund intends to invest in a wide range of opportunities to advance one or more UN SDGs across three core impact objectives: (i) financial inclusion; (ii) equitable growth; and (iii) responsible consumption.
+As discussed in the Prospectus, the Fund pursues its investment objective by investing, directly or indirectly, a majority of its net assets (plus any borrowings for investment purposes) in alternative income-generating investments.
 Such investments are typically domestic and foreign privately-held investments that are outside of traditional public equity and bond markets.

-These assets may include, but are not limited to private credit, specialty finance, real estate equity and debt securities, education finance, infrastructure debt, renewable energy investments, as well as interests in impact-oriented private funds in the secondary market.
-The Fund may also invest in publicly-traded securities, such as real estate investment trusts ("REITs") or exchange-traded funds ("ETFs") that are consistent with the Fund's impact framework.
+These positions typically generate an interest payment, pay dividends, or have other forms of distributions that generally accrue value over time.
+These assets may include, but are not limited to, real estate equity and debt securities, life settlements, receivables, specialty finance, litigation finance-related investments, royalties, transportation finance, portfolio finance, collateralized loan obligation warehouse facility investments, as well as purchases of interests in private credit funds in the secondary market.
+The Fund may also invest in public securities, including public debt, master limited partnerships, business development companies, and preferred stock.
 The Fund allocates its investments across multiple strategies in both developed and emerging markets with varying levels of liquidity and credit quality, including distressed and defaulted investments.
 The Fund may use derivative investments and may have exposure to long and short positions across its asset classes to obtain the desired risk exposure consistent with its investment strategies.
-There can be no assurance that the Fund will achieve its investment objective or that its investment strategy will be successful.
+The Fund may allocate its assets through direct investments and investments in a wide range of investment vehicles ("Underlying Funds").
 This section provides additional information about various types of investments and investment techniques that may be employed by the Fund, both directly and through its investments in Underlying Funds, and their related risks.
 Any decision to invest in the Fund should take into account that the Fund's investments will be subject to related risks, which can be substantial.